nebari-dev/nebari-docs/docs/docs/getting-started/installing-nebari.md

 ## Verify installation

-You can verify that Nebari is properly installed and you are able to execute the client commands by running:
+You can verify that Nebari package is properly installed and you are able to execute the client commands by running:

 ```bash
 qhub --help